Survey Statistics: Back Problems and the Chances of Getting Social Security Disability

 Back Problems: The Most Common Disability Claim

 Back and spine problems were by far the most common single medical problem experienced by our readers.
-Nearly a quarter (22%) said that their primary disability was some kind of back disorder or neck problem, such as a herniated disc, degenerative disc disease (DDD), or stenosis of the spine.
-(Government statistics reflect a similar percentage of applicants who reported back disorders.)
+Nearly a quarter (22%) said that their primary disability was some kind of back disorder or neck problem, such as a herniated disc, degenerative disc disease, or spinal stenosis.
+Government statistics reflect a similar percentage of applicants who included back disorders as a primary disabling impairment.

 The Challenge of Getting Disability Benefits for Back Problems